 Hume Central Secondary College has excellent facilities and resources which enable us to provide a modern, safe and comfortable learning environment that is conducive to high achievement.
+These include:

 - State of the art, self-contained year level learning communities with flexible spaces that can be adapted for different types of learning activities

 - Emphasis on digital technologies to address the needs of our learners in the 21st century